 A number of changes have been brought in since 1 January 2020, causing great confusion among owners of photovoltaic panels.
-The Brussels Region has ended the compensation scheme for the consumption/feed-in of self-produced energy.
+The end of the compensation scheme is now effective in the Brussels Region for the consumption/feed-in of self-produced energy.
 In parallel, the number of green certificates granted to prosumers is expected to fall.
-The same can be seen in Wallonia where the prosumer tariff came into force on 1 May 2020, despite an attempt by the Walloon government to postpone this measure until 2025.
+The same can be seen in Wallonia where the prosumer tariff came into force on 1 October 2020, despite an attempt by the Walloon government to postpone this measure until 2025.
 Flanders, meanwhile, is planning a gradual exit.

 Until now, the compensation scheme has been one of the incentives implemented in Belgium to encourage households to fit photovoltaic panels.
 Under this scheme, the solar electricity fed into the network is deducted from the electricity bill, in terms of both electricity purchased and network usage costs.

 The “Electricity market design” European Directive, adopted in June 2019, encourages Member States to abandon this compensation scheme by 2023.
 The objective is to ensure that all consumers contribute to the network costs equally, regardless of whether they have solar panels.
 This withdrawal from the compensation scheme will begin in Belgium in 2020.
 However, the measures vary from region to region.

 The Brussels regulator has ended the principle of the “meter that runs backwards” (also called the compensation scheme) with effect from 1 January 2020.
 The Brussels Region is the first to implement this withdrawal.

 Prosumers in the capital are already required to fit a dual meter.
 This facilitates the implementation of this new measure.
 Brussels households can already see on their meters the actual quantities of electricity drawn from the network.